bluerobotics/bluerobotics.github.io/brov2/assembly.md

 If you have the Standard Electronics, please continue to [Penetrator Installation](brov2/assembly/installing-the-penetrators)

-1. Connect the included ethernet cable to the Raspberry Pi 3 and the Fathom-X Tether Interface Board.
+1. Plug the included ethernet cable to the Raspberry Pi 3 and the Fathom-X Tether Interface Board.

 	[picture of the installed ethernet cable]

-2. Connect the Raspberry Pi Camera cable to the Rasberry Pi Camera.
+2. Connect the Raspberry Pi Camera cable to the Raspberry Pi Camera. [link to raspberry pi tutorial]

 	[picture of the connected camera]

-3. Install the Raspberry Pi power supply to the Raspberry Pi 3.
+3. Plug the Raspberry Pi power supply to the Raspberry Pi 3.

 	[picture of a close up of the installation into the pi]

-4. Install the Raspberry Pi power supply to the terminal blocks.
+4. Connect the Raspberry Pi power supply to the terminal blocks.

 	[picture of the power supply installed on the terminal blocks]

+	[usb from raspbery pi to pixhawk] cable supplied and part of the advanced package

+	[plug in the sd card into the pi]

 ## Changing the Propellers